 Don’t wait until you’ve brought your new kitten home to discover you forgot to buy a litter tray and litter!
 Our Facebook fan Christina agrees that along with food and water (and plenty of TLC), a litter tray is a must:

 For a healthy and happy kitten, you’ll want to keep them indoors for the first few months (even if you’re planning to let them outside when they’re older).
 Therefore, a litter tray is a must-have.
-We recommend the Sharples N Grant Litter Tray, which comes in a variety of colours to match yours – and your kitty’s – personality!
-(Oh, and cat litter tray liners also come in handy, for easy emptying and better hygiene).
+Cat litter tray liners also come in handy, for easy emptying and better hygiene, but you could also try the PetSafe ScoopFree Ultra Self-cleaning Litter Box which does the job for you!

 Feeding & Drinking

 Nutrition is key for your kitty, because at this stage in their development, they need to eat food rich in vitamins and nutrients that support their bone development, teeth and immune system.
 So choosing food that has a specific ‘Kitten’ or ‘Growth’ focus for their life stage, is important.
 We recommend Royal Canin Kitten Food which is richly formulated for kittens up to 12 months old, and helps to support their digestive system.
 As well as the right food, make sure you use the right feeding equipment.
-The Beco Bowl Eco Friendly Cat Feeding Bowl has a low rim which is perfect for small kittens.
+The Catit Shallow Whisker Stress Free Bowl has a low rim which is perfect for small kittens.
 Make sure you feed your furry friend at regular intervals (just like a baby!).
 A kitten should be fed approximately 4 small meals daily in the first 12 weeks; 3 meals daily up to 6 months, and 2 larger meals when they are aged over 6 months.

-Kittens also need plenty of fresh drinking water, and the Cat Mate Water Fountain keeps water cool and oxygenated throughout the day to ensure your kitty is drinking lots of fresh H2O!
+Kittens also need plenty of fresh drinking water, and the Catit Flower Fountain keeps water cool and oxygenated throughout the day to ensure your kitty is drinking lots of fresh H2O!

 Rewarding your kitty will go down a ‘treat’ with her, so try kitten-friendly treats such as Nature’s Menu Cat & Kitten Treats which are great for your growing kitty and tasty too!